Skip to content

 Top Programs

 The fields Milwaukee School of Engineering awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Milwaukee School of Engineering, located in Milwaukee, Wisconsin, admits a majority of applicants, with an acceptance rate of roughly 59%.
+Milwaukee School of Engineering, located in Milwaukee, Wisconsin, offers a realistic path to admission, with roughly 59% of applicants receiving an offer.
 Admitted students typically arrive with a mid-range ACT score around 27.
-The school reports a graduation rate of roughly 69%.
+The graduation rate is roughly 69%.

-Ten years out, alumni of Milwaukee School of Engineering earn a median of $89,070 — an exceptional return on investment that outpaces national averages for bachelor's-degree holders.
+Ten years out, alumni of Milwaukee School of Engineering earn a median of $89,070, well above the national average for bachelor's degree holders.

-Milwaukee School of Engineering is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.88%, well above the typical college.
-Access is narrower — only about 3.8% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
+Milwaukee School of Engineering is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.88%, well above the typical college.
+Access is narrower: only about 3.8% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
 Among bottom-quintile students who attend, roughly 50.1% go on to reach the top of the income ladder.
-The median family income of students sits near $91,700, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $91,700, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Milwaukee School of Engineering, with an economic connectedness score of 1.71 (about 1.0 is the national norm).
-Its friending bias is low (-0.01), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Milwaukee School of Engineering.
+Its economic connectedness score is 1.71, where about 1.0 is the national norm.
+Its friending bias is low (-0.01), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 5% of students take part in civic and volunteering activity.

 Similar Schools